preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 Targeting in Omnia
 ==============================================

-In many places in Omnia you can choose to target information, meaning to show information for a specific group or specific persons.
+In many places in Omnia you can choose to target information.

 **This is a work in progress, will be finished in a few days.
 In the meantime, see the existing descriptions of targeting in this documentation.**